Localization theorem for homological vector fields

 \section{Introduction}

 Let $X$ be an affine supervariety, and let $Q$ be an odd vector field on $X$; that is, an odd derivation of its algebra of functions, $\Bbbk[X]$.
 We call $Q$ \emph{homological} if $Q^2$ acts semisimply on $\Bbbk[X]$.
-As the name suggests, one may take the cohomology of a homological vector field, namely $\ker(Q:\Bbbk[X]^{Q^2})/\operatorname{Im}(Q:\Bbbk[X]^{Q^2})$.
+As the name suggests, taking the cohomology of a homological vector field, i.e.~$\ker(Q:\Bbbk[X]^{Q^2})/\operatorname{Im}(Q:\Bbbk[X]^{Q^2})$, is a `nice' operation.
 Here $\Bbbk[X]^{Q^2}$ denotes the $Q^2$-invariants of $\Bbbk[X]$.
 We write this cohomology, which is a super vector space, as $DS_Q\Bbbk[X]$, because in the case when $Q$ comes from the action of a Lie superalgebra $\g$, it is exactly the value of the Duflo-Serganova functor, from the theory of Lie superalgebras.
 The goal of the present paper is to understand conditions under which we may localize the computation of $DS_Q$ to a smooth, closed subvariety $Y$ of $X$.

 The Duflo-Serganova functor has played a prominent role in the representation theory of Lie superalgebras since being introduced in \cite{duflo2005associated} (see, for instance, \cite{heidersdorf2014cohomological}, \cite{serganova2011superdimension}, \cite{gorelik2020semisimplicity}, \cite{entovaaizenbud2019dufloserganova}, \cite{entova2018deligne}).
-For an up-to-date survey dealing with the Duflo-Serganova functor in the representation theory of Lie superalgebras, we refer to \cite{GHSS22}.
+For an up-to-date survey dealing with the Duflo-Serganova functor in the representation theory of Lie superalgebras, we refer to \cite{GHSS}.